cisebaba/ourspace/docs/journals/starr.md

 <li> Ah-Ha Moment : </li>
     <ul>
         <li>
         One of my big ah-ha moments today was just finally feeling like I understand how to use group by and pgAdmin.
+I also learned that the reason %s worked instead of %d is because the
         </li>
     </ul>
 </ul>